-As with most good things in life, the end seems to come abruptly and one longs to be back in the midst of things.
-Change is a funny thing, it makes you miss the constant; even if that constant has become being in the middle of nowhere, with almost no civilization around.
+As with most good things in life, the end seems to come abruptly, and one longs to be back amid things.
+Change is a funny thing; it makes you miss the constant; even if that constant has become being in the middle of nowhere, with almost no civilization around.

 Pin Drops for places to visit on return to

-After the fervent beauty and tranquility of More Plains is Debring, wherein you might spot some civilization.
-This is also the place where path breaks for Tso Kar Lake.
-While you will not be able to reach Tso Kar on your way from Manali to Leh, as Inner Line Permits are required, if you are travelling the opposite route, i.e. Leh to Manali, you can arrange for a detour.
+After the intense beauty and tranquility of More Plains are Debring, wherein you might spot some civilization.
+This spot is also the place where the path breaks for Tso Kar Lake.
+While you will not be able to reach Tso Kar on your way from Manali to Leh, as Inner Line Permits are required, if you are traveling the opposite route, i.e., Leh to Manali, you can arrange for a detour.

 It is highly unadvised to go directly to Tso Kar (if you can arrange for the permits via agents etc), as your body will not be acclimatized.

 Tanglang-La is the last, and the highest pass on our route from Manali to Leh.
 It was cold, and the lack of oxygen was intense.
 However, having been through 2 passes already in the day (had it been only a few hours since our morning began at Sarchu?
 How can one day be so eventful, all before 1 PM?), none of us got particularly sick.
 The board at the pass claims for this spot to be the second-highest motorable pass in the world.